Every small business owner knows that time means money. Businessmen and women need to make the best use of their time to be successful.

-A booking policy is the best way to let clients know what it means to make an appointment with your business.
-A clearly stated policy can help avoid casual bookings, last-minute cancelations, and no-shows.
+A cancellation policy is the best way to let clients know what it means to make an appointment with your business.
+A clearly stated policy can help avoid casual bookings, last-minute appointment cancellations, and no-shows.

-Clearly communicate the policy on a booking page, in the office, or on the phone.
-It will savey our company a lot of hassle if clients clearly understand the policy before booking.
+Clearly communicate the cancellation policy on a booking page, in the office, or on the phone.
+It will save our company a lot of hassle if clients clearly understand the policy before booking.

 Do Not Wait to Reschedule Appointments

 Immediately rescheduling appointments will not encourage cancelations.
 But it will ensure that the client eventually comes in.
 Rescheduling establishes a connection that encourages customers not to miss another appointment.